aws-samples/eks-workshop-v2/website/docs/security/secrets-management/secrets-manager/external-secrets.md

 See that it has an `ownerReference` that points to External Secrets Operator.

-Now check that the `catalog` Pod, is already updated with the values from this new secret, and it's up and running!
+Now check that the `catalog` pod is already updated with the values from this new secret, and it's up and running!

 ```bash
 $ kubectl -n catalog get pods